polar bear study

 I don’t know exactly what he’s saying.
 Perhaps he’s asking me to notice, to pause, to hold what we care about with care.
 Perhaps he reaches out to my heart and whispers, “We matter too.”

-There’s something in his presence that makes me reflect on my own life: patience, resilience, showing up for what matters without forcing it.
-Even in quiet moments, there is feedback.
+There’s something in his presence that stirs my own reflections: patience, allowing, showing up for what matters without forcing it.
+Even in seemingly empty moments, there is feedback, information.

-The polar bear feels like a mirror — steady, observant, quietly insisting on attention and care.
-Watching him, I understand a little more about what it means to move through the world with a peaceful heart and protect what you can, without fanfare, without noise.
+For me he feels like a mirror — steady, observant, sort of insisting on attention.
+Watching him, I am thinking a little more about what it means to move through the world with a peaceful heart and protect what you can, without fanfare, without noise, simply because it is right.

 I felt polar bears for a long time.
-Maybe he is asking for a painting……
+Maybe a painting to continue this conversation……paintings always to to you.

 Lovely to see you here.
 Thank you for reading my stories.